-- k) Televisions, DVD players and discs, VCRs and tapes, stereos, CD players and discs, cameras, video-recorders, game systems and other similar devices. - (17) Exclusion from Payment.
-The following expenses shall not be eligible for compensation:

-a) Any expense related to the prosecution of the criminal case.
-(Examples: expert testimony and witnesses; DNA testing and analysis; evidence photographs and videos; blood samples and travel expenses for witnesses subpoenaed to testify.)
-However, compensation may be awarded for eligible property taken as evidence by law enforcement; - b) All legal fees shall be excluded from payment except legal fees incurred to establish a legal guardian for the victim as defined by Alabama Administrative Code (ACVCC) 262-X-4-.04(22). - (18) Replacement services loss may not exceed four hundred (\$400.00) dollars per week.
+- (c) Travel expenses for immediate family members to attend the victim's funeral may be considered for reimbursement.
+The Commission may award up to seven days of per diem for funeral travel.
+Eligible funeral travel expenses may be reimbursed at the current Internal Revenue Service's standard mileage rate, coach rate for airfare, and per diem at a rate of \$100. - (d) To qualify for reimbursement for mileage, the destination must be greater than ten miles from the home (or travel starting point) of the person requesting compensation. - (e) Rental Cars.
+When the person requesting compensation has rented an automobile for eligible travel expenses, the person may be reimbursed for mileage or a daily rental car fee of \$35.
+Under no circumstances shall the requesting person receive both.
+Mileage will be reimbursed at the current Internal Revenue Service's standard mileage rate. - (16) The Commission does not provide property reimbursement or replacement. - 1) Security enhancement.
+Windows and locks for real property owned by the claimant/victim; and windows and locks for rental property leased by the claimant/victim when the claimant/victim is financially responsible for repair(s) to the leased property. - 2) Prescription eyeglasses.
+The maximum award for damaged prescription eyeglasses is \$350.
+A receipt/estimate must be provided for the eyeglasses. - (17) Exclusion from Payment.
+The following expenses shall not be eligible for compensation: - a) Any expense related to the prosecution of the criminal case.
+(Examples: expert testimony and witnesses; DNA testing and analysis; evidence photographs and videos; blood samples and travel expenses for witnesses subpoenaed to testify.) - b) All legal fees shall be excluded from payment except legal fees incurred to establish a legal guardian for the victim as defined by Alabama Administrative Code (ACVCC) 262-X-4-.04(22). - (18) Replacement services loss may not exceed four hundred (\$400.00) dollars per week.
 For incidents of criminally injurious conduct occurring on or after October 1, 2014, through July 8, 2020, compensation for replacement services loss may not exceed six hundred (\$600.00) dollars per week.
 For incidents of criminally injurious conduct occurring on or after October 1, 2014, through July 8, 2020, replacement services loss is limited to a maximum of 52 weeks.
-For incidents of criminally injurious conduct occurring on or after July 9, 2020, replacement services loss may not exceed two hundred (\$200.00) dollars per week for a maximum of 26 weeks.
-(19) Supplemental awards: The expenses submitted in the supplemental claim must be related - (20) Checks issued by the ACVCC may contain the following language: "Cashing this check constitutes payment in full."
+For incidents of criminally injurious conduct occurring on or after July 9, 2020, replacement services loss may not exceed two hundred (\$200.00) dollars per week for a maximum of 26 weeks. - (19) Supplemental awards: The expenses submitted in the supplemental claim must be related to the original injury and must be supported by documentation. - (20) Checks issued by the ACVCC may contain the following language: "Cashing this check constitutes payment in full."
 This shall not be construed to apply to future compensation benefits for which the victim/claimant may be eligible.
 It shall be the responsibility of the victim/claimant to assert this defense in any type of collection proceeding against him/her.
 If the service provider refuses the check, the compensation shall be paid directly to the victim/claimant.